Dear Foal Owner,

 Aside: If you have a colt, this is almost always true but I have found with my fillies, that they are much more independent and wanting to go explore and not so interested in following the dam.

-As we do for every teaching video we make, Bob and I imagined being in YOUR position as you watch the video for the first time.
+As we do for every teaching DVD we make, Bob and I imagined being in YOUR position as you watch the video lessons for the first time.
 Our goal: think of every question that you might come up with.

 Then we recorded those questions and answers as a AUDIO CD and give it to you free with your order.
 Other trainers would charge you for this extra information but we are committed to ensuring that you get the most possible benefits from our products.